 Andrew Smith, Owner

 Companies/Institutions who participated at the 2015 APAG Seminar

 Duke University Library http://library.duke.edu/rubenstein/documentaryarts/

 Yale University Library http://web.library.yale.edu/building/beinecke-library

 How did APAG get started?

-Our founder and president, Mary Engel, assumed responsibility for the archive of her mother, photographer and filmmaker Ruth Orkin, when Ms. Orkin passed away.
-It was a difficult task with much to learn about intellectual property rights, conservation and preservation, promotion, and the world of photography galleries and dealers.
-Mary has gained a wealth of knowledge and know-how, and when her father, photojournalist and filmmaker Morris Engel, passed away she inherited his archive as well.
+Our founder and president, Mary Engel, assumed responsibility for the archive of her mother, photographer and filmmaker Ruth Orkin, when Orkin passed away in 1985.
+It was a difficult task, with much to learn about intellectual property rights, conservation and preservation, promotion, and the world of photography galleries and dealers.
+Mary has gained a wealth of knowledge and know-how, and when her father, photojournalist and filmmaker Morris Engel, passed away in 2005, she inherited his archive as well.

 Mary Engel talks about starting APAG.